Google Compute Engine goes a little crazy with up to 96 CPU cores and 624 GB of memory

 Sony and reMarkable’s dueling e-paper tablets are strange but impressive beasts

 If you’ve got a resource-hungry app, Google Compute Engine’s latest offering has you covered.
 It lets you dial up to 96 CPUs and an other-worldly 624 GB of memory.
-Remember Bill Gates asking who would ever need more than 64K of memory.
+Remember Bill Gates allegedly asking who would ever need more than 640K of memory.
 He obviously didn’t see this coming.

 If you think that’s a lot, you aren’t kidding, and believe it or not it’s a big boost from just last March when GCE announced an offering with 64 CPU cores and 416 GB of memory.
 Those numbers seem quaint now.